rvdbogerd/rvdbogerd.github.io/_posts/2015-08-11-The-beginning-is-the-most-important-part-of-the-work.md

 For those of you who want to know more about what I do, what services I offer and how to get in touch, have a look at my (Dutch) corporate website, [bliq.net](http://bliq.net/ "bliq - web application development"), which is of course, still under construction.

 So, to conclude this introduction, I'm setting up something new here.
-Any help of some kind is much appreciated, so please come to me with suggestions, tips,
+Any help of some kind is much appreciated, so please come to me with suggestions, tips and brilliant ideas!

 As this Jekyll theme broke my RSS feed, you can't subscribe yet, so please visit this blog again or [find me on twitter](https://twitter.com/nickedname) to get the latest updates about my experiences and adventures in "The land of the